secastroal/level-up-python-3210418/README.md

 # Level Up: Python

+This is a fork on my GitHub account.

 This is the repository for the LinkedIn Learning course Level Up: Python.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![Level Up: Python ][lil-thumbnail-url]